jVanZwieten/igGrid-POC/readme.md

+# igGrid Proof of Concept #

+## Purpose: ##
-Purpose: to showcase a few features of the Infragistics igGrid, including:
+Showcase a few features of the Infragistics igGrid, including:
 1. support for Angular
 2. use of custom formula calculated summaries, on each group-by level and grand total
 3. group-by (dragging columns into the group-by area to group rows by dimensions)